Arts, Crafts and design

 Average annual salary

-Paid or unpaid work experience would also be helpful.
-You could get this through:
+Paid or unpaid work experience in education, or event or project management would be helpful.

 Your day-to-day duties may include:

 You'll often work with organisations like health, housing, youth and education services.

 Variable hours per week

 Your working hours will depend on the needs of the community and the projects you're involved in.

 Weekend and evening work is common, and longer hours are often needed as you get close to a deadline or a performance.